jburger/jburger.github.io/_posts/2016-12-17-docker-registry-comparison.md

 - Azure Container Service integration
 - Visual Studio Team Services CI integration

+**One feature that sets it apart is a [REST API](https://docs.microsoft.com/en-us/rest/api/containerregistry/registries) - I couldn't find a similar feature on the other providers, and this opens up automation possibilities not possible on other platforms.**

 As with other Azure resources it is [really easy to setup](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli)

 ![Setup a private container registry](/assets/ACS-create.gif)